j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-04-28-normal-brain-mri-post-1.md

 </ol>

-Second, identify the view.
-Is the image cut in axial, coronal or sagittal?
+<b>Second, identify the view. </b> Is the image cut in axial, coronal or sagittal?

-Third, identify the level of the section.
-This step requires the use of your anatomic knowledge to identify landmarks that might give you a clue as to what level the section is performed at.
+<b>Third, identify the level of the section.</b> This step requires the use of your anatomic knowledge to identify landmarks that might give you a clue as to what level the section is performed at.
 Different landmarks might be useful for different planes.

   For example: